asantoangles/geometry_working_memory/README.md

 To run the analyses, download the GitHub repository and place it in path_to_local/scripts, and download the OSF repository and place it in path_to_local/results.

+The expected runtime of the entire pipeline is approximately 24-36 hours, depending on the computational environment and configuration.
+When starting from the intermediate outputs made available, the remaining pipeline takes approximately 2-4 hours to complete.

 ## software

 The code was developed and tested using MATLAB R2026a on a Mac laptop and the NYU Abu Dhabi (NYUAD) HPC cluster.
 R version 4.2.1 was used on the Mac laptop.
 The software is made publicly available under the MIT License.